 Mr. Austin noted that the minutes of the last meeting were included in the agenda package.
-Mr. Cross mentioned item 5 Mr. Cross asked about the roundabout near Pocahontas Street, needs to be Baldwin.
-Mr. Cross moved to approve the meeting minutes as edited; seconded by Mr. Wamsley.
-With no further discussion, the minutes passed unanimously.
+Mr. Yeager moved to approve the meeting minutes as presented; seconded by Mr. Dougherty.
+The motion to approve the minutes passed unanimously.

-3. 2024 March - TIP Amendments and Adjustments
+3. 2024 March - TIP Amendments and Administrative Adjustments